 Probationary driving licence

-You must be at least 18 years of age to obtain a Victorian probationary driver licence.
-If you have held an overseas driving licence for less than three years, an appropriate probationary period (P1 or P2) will apply, depending on your age and the amount of time your overseas driver licence has been held (you must provide evidence).
+You must be at least 18 years of age to obtain a Victorian probationary drivers licence.
+If you have held an overseas driving licence for less than three years, an appropriate probationary period (P1 or P2) will apply.
+This will depend on your age and the length of time you have held your overseas driver licence.